Privacy policy

 Description and purpose

-We use the YouTube.com platform to post our own videos and make them publicly available.
-YouTube is the offer of Google LLC, 1600 Amphitheatre Parkway Mountain View, CA 94043, USA.
-Some Internet pages of our offer contain links or connections to the YouTube offer.
+We use the YouTube.com platform to upload our own videos and make them publicly available.
+YouTube is a service provided by Google LLC, 1600 Amphitheatre Parkway Mountain View, CA 94043, USA.
+Some of our websites contain links or connections to YouTube's services.
 In general, we are not responsible for the content of websites to which links are provided.
-However, if you follow a link to YouTube, we would like to point out that YouTube stores the data of its users (e.g. personal information, IP address) in accordance with its own data usage guidelines and uses it for business purposes.
-On some of our Internet pages we also directly integrate videos stored on YouTube.
-In this integration, content from the YouTube website is displayed in parts of a browser window.
+In the event that you follow a link to YouTube, we would like to point out that YouTube stores its users' data (e.g. personal information, IP address) in accordance with its own data usage guidelines and uses it for business purposes.
+We also directly integrate videos stored on YouTube on some of our websites.
+With this integration, content from the YouTube website is displayed in parts of a browser window.
 However, the YouTube videos are only accessed by clicking on them separately.
 This technique is also called "framing".
-If you call up a (sub)page of our Internet offer on which YouTube videos are integrated in this form, a connection to the YouTube servers is established and the content is displayed on the Internet page by informing your browser.
+If you access a (sub)page of our website on which YouTube videos are embedded in this form, a connection is established to the YouTube servers and the content is displayed on the website by notification to your browser.

 Legal basis

 The legal basis for the processing of your personal data is Art.
-6 (1) (a) GDPR.
+6 Paragraph 1 Letter a) GDPR.

 Recipient

-The recipient of your personal data is Google LLC, 1600 Amphitheatre Parkway Mountain View, CA 94043, USA, where applicable.
+The recipient of your personal data is Google LLC, 1600 Amphitheatre Parkway Mountain View, CA 94043, USA.

 The personal data is transferred to the United States.
-The transfer is subject to appropriate safeguards according to Art.
+The transfer is subject to appropriate guarantees in accordance with Art.
 46 GDPR.
-For this purpose, we have concluded standard contract clauses with the data importer.
-In addition, we are aware of our responsibilities and, to the extent necessary to protect the rights and freedoms of natural persons, we take further measures to ensure the protection of personal data.
+We have concluded standard contractual clauses with the data importer for this purpose.
+In addition, we are aware of our responsibility and, where necessary, take further measures to protect the rights and freedoms of natural persons to ensure the protection of personal data.

 Duration of data storage

-Data is deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
-In addition, the data will be deleted if you exercise your right to erasure pursuant to Art.
-17 (1) GDPR.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+In addition, the data will be deleted if you assert your right to deletion within the meaning of Art.
+17 Para.
+1 GDPR.

 Revocation

-You have the right to revoke your granted consent at any time, cf. Art.
-7 (3) p.
-1 GDPR.
-This can be done informally and without giving reasons and is effective for future activities.
-The revocation of consent does not affect the lawfulness of the processing carried out until the revocation was communicated.
-Further information on this can be found above in our privacy policy under "Rights of data subjects".
+You have the right to revoke your consent at any time, see Art.
+7 Para.
+3 Sentence 1 GDPR.
+This can be done informally and without giving reasons and will take effect for the future.
+The revocation of consent does not affect the legality of the processing carried out up to the revocation.
+You can find more information about this above in our privacy policy under "Rights of the data subjects".

 Contractual and legal obligation